-As tempting as going straight to the ski lift and sliding down the slopes may be, one should never skip a warm-up.
-In this blog article, the team of CheckYeti explains you the advantages of quick warm-up sessions and shares easy yet effective warm-up exercises you can do directly on the slopes.
+As tempting as it is to go straight to the ski lift and set off down the slopes, it’s never a good idea to skip a warm-up.
+Here, the CheckYeti team explains the advantages of a quick warm-up session and shares easy yet effective warm-up exercises that you can do directly on the slopes.

 Why is a warm-up necessary?

-Skiing is a sport that can strain the body quite a bit, even for those who ski regularly.
-Except for a lunch break in a ski hut, skiers mostly spend the whole day on the resort’s slopes, and, unfortunately, many don’t even think about warming up before hitting the slopes.
-A warm-up is the most important preparatory part of every sport, including skiing.
-Hence, you really shouldn’t slide down a piste without having warmed up a bit before.
-In the case of skiing, a warm-up helps to warm the body up and also loosen it on cold winter days.
+Skiing is a sport that can put a lot of strain on the body, even for those who ski regularly.
+With the exception of a lunch break, skiers mostly spend the whole day on the resort’s slopes and, unfortunately, many don’t even think about warming up before getting out on their skis.
+A warm-up is the most important preparatory part of every sport and in the case of skiing, a warm-up helps improve circulation and make the body more flexible on cold winter days.

-A quick warm-up prior to your first descent not only activates your circulation and your muscles, but it also prepares your body for the upcoming strain.
-Warming up correctly, therefore, minimises the risk of injuries and the probability of having sore muscles the next day.
+A quick warm-up prior to your first descent not only activates your circulation and your muscles, it also prepares your body for any upcoming strain.
+Warming up correctly minimises the risk of injuries and the probability of having sore muscles the next day.
 Furthermore, a warmed-up body leads to better efficiency and performance, making skiing even more fun.
-It is very important to activate the muscle groups that are used the most for skiing.
-You can easily achieve this by doing special exercises.
+It is very important to activate the muscle groups that are most used for skiing and this can easily be achieved by doing special exercises.

 How does a warm-up benefit the body?

 Knowing what exactly happens to your body during a warm-up will help you better understand the benefits of such exercises.
-The movements you do during a warm-up on the slopes not only increases your body temperature but also your breathing rate and your pulse.
+The warm-up exercises not only increase your body temperature but also your breathing rate and your pulse.
 These increases then lead to better blood circulation in your muscles.
-Consequently, oxygen and other nutrients like minerals and carbohydrates are pumped into the muscles a lot faster.
+Consequently, oxygen and other nutrients-like minerals and carbohydrates are pumped into the muscles a lot faster.

-Another positive effect of warming up is that waste products, produced in the body during physical activity, are eliminated more effectively.
-That way, an excess of acids in your muscles can be better prevented.
-A burning sensation in your thighs, for example, is how this hyperacidity is noticeable.
-Furthermore, warming up also helps to prepare your joints for the upcoming strain on the slopes, as the fluids inside the joints are increasing.
-This helps the body cushion shocks and prevent the joints from being worn down.
+Another positive effect of warming up is that waste products produced in your body during physical activity are eliminated more effectively.
+This helps prevent an excess of acids in your muscles; a burning sensation in your thighs for example is an indication of hyperacidity.
+Furthermore, warming up also helps to prepare your joints for the upcoming strain on the slopes .
+This helps the body more effectively cushion shocks and prevent the joints from being worn down.

-Warming up is not only great for your body, but it also helps you to prepare you mentally.
-Simple warm-up exercises send stimuli to your brain, signalling that physical activity is coming soon and that high concentration is required.
+Warming up is not only good for your body, but it also helps to prepare you mentally.
+Simple warm-up exercises send stimuli to your brain, signalling that physical activity is beginning and that a high level of concentration is required.

 CheckYeti Tip: CheckYeti recommends doing a few warm-up exercises even after your lunch break or other stops in order to have a smoother transition back to the slopes.